daxcee/Transaction-Categorize-Clients/README.md

 This class solves the basic question: output a list of subscription IDs, their subscription type (daily, monthly, yearly, one-off), and the duration of their subscription.

 The memember method analyzeSubscriptions takes the input and out files as input parameters.
-This method creates an output file "outputSubscriptions.csv" which contains the list required by the project question.
+This method creates an output file "outputSubscriptions.csv" (attached) which contains the list required by the project question.
 In the output file, each line is a subscription, which contains the subscription ID, the subscription type, and the duration.

 The first few lines in the output file are: